Namespaces, Concepts, Attributes and Predicates

 Attributes Created Externally: Alternatively, attributes can be created as standalone entities outside of the concept and linked to it using relationships.
 This approach is particularly useful when multiple concepts share common attributes.
 For example, an attribute such as “Address” might be a separate entity that can be linked to various concepts like “Customer,” “Supplier,” or “Office” through relationships such as “hasAddress.”
 This enables reuse of the same attribute across different concepts without redundancy, enhancing flexibility and scalability.

-How create an Attribute within a Concept
+How to create an Attribute within a Concept

 To create an attribute within a concept follow the steps in the picture below.